Terms and Conditions

 No claim against individual members or employees

-You accept that we have an interest in limiting the personal liability and exposure to litigation of our employees and members and that we are a limited liability entity.
-Accordingly, in instructing us you agree that you will not bring any claim personally against any individual employee or member in respect of Losses which you suffer or incur, directly or indirectly, in connection with our services.
-The provisions of this paragraph will not limit or exclude the firm’s liability for the acts or omissions of our employees or members.
+You accept that we have an interest in limiting the personal liability and exposure to litigation of our employees, consultants and members and that we are a limited liability entity.
+Accordingly, in instructing us you agree that you will not bring any claim personally against any individual employee, consultant or member in respect of Losses which you suffer or incur, directly or indirectly, in connection with our services.
+The provisions of this paragraph will not limit or exclude the firm’s liability for the acts or omissions of our employees, consultants or members.

-The provisions of the above paragraph are intended for the benefit of our employees and members but the terms of our engagement may be varied without the consent of all or any of those persons.
-4
+The provisions of the above paragraph are intended for the benefit of our employees, consultants and members but the terms of our engagement may be varied without the consent of all or any of those persons.

 The above exclusions and limitations will not operate to exclude or limit any liability for fraud or reckless disregard of professional obligations or for liabilities which cannot lawfully be limited or excluded, such as death or personal injury caused by our negligence.

-Unless otherwise agreed by you or as required by law or any regulatory authority or in the proper performance of our professional duties in carrying out the engagement or (iv) where the information becomes public without any breach of our obligations to you, we will treat as secret and confidential and not disclose to any other person any information relating to you or to the engagement.
+Unless (i) otherwise agreed by you or (ii) required by law or any regulatory authority or (iii) in the proper performance of our professional duties in carrying out the engagement or (iv) where the information becomes public without any breach of our obligations to you, we will treat as secret and confidential and not disclose to any other person any information relating to you or to the engagement.
 Except where otherwise agreed, the fact that we act for you professionally will not be deemed confidential and may be disclosed to clients or prospective clients.

 On termination of our engagement or otherwise on request by you and at your reasonable expense, we will deliver to you all material provided to us in the provision of our services or prepared by us pursuant to the engagement and all copies of the same, other than information or material that we are entitled or required to retain under professional or other regulatory rules.

 We may be required by law to reveal certain information and documents about you to authorities such as the Financial Conduct Authority, HM Revenue & Customs, the Police, the Serious Fraud Office or the National Crime Agency in relation to matters such as financial conduct, tax, fraud, bribery, money laundering or terrorist financing.
 If we are required to make a disclosure in relation to your matter we may not be able to tell you that a disclosure has been made.
 We may also have to stop working on your matter for a period of time and may not be able to tell you why.

-We will not destroy documents which you ask us to place in safe custody such as deeds and wills.
+We will not destroy documents which you ask us to place in safe custody such as original deeds and wills.
 We will take reasonable care of your deeds, documents and other papers as long as they remain in our possession.
-We will not charge for storage or retrieval of your documents on request.
+We may make a reasonable charge for storage or retrieval of your documents on request.
 However, should any of them be lost or damaged as a result of events beyond our reasonable control, we will not be liable for their replacement or for any resultant loss.

 We make reasonable attempts to exclude from our e-mails any virus or other defect that might harm a computer or IT system.
 However, it is your responsibility to put in place measures to protect your computer or IT system, and we do not accept liability for any loss or damage that may arise from the receipt or use of electronic communications sent by us in good faith.